 Examines how projects for "development" have been conceived and carried out in colonial and post-colonial Africa, and how they have been represented and understood by African people, governments, and international actors.
-Explores the interaction of ideas and experience-from changing economc and political theories to the daily practices of farmers, bureaucrats, activists, and scholars.
+Explores the interaction of ideas and experience-from changing economic and political theories to the daily practices of farmers, bureaucrats, activists, and scholars.

-Satisfies the cultural diversity requirement.
+Satisfies the Historical Thought requirement.